xquiet/openstereonet/README.md

 graphic exporting to common desktop formats (emf, eps, ps, pdf, png, svg).

 OpenStereo is released under the GNU General Public License v.3.

+This fork aims to add some localization features to OpenStereo.